 "Using a rich set of examples, Failing in the Field describes failures that occur because the design or implementation of a research study does not yield data that can answer the questions it was intended to.
 By showing that mistakes in research design can be systematic, this book could benefit many students before they embark on their own studies.
 It was a pleasure to read." - Karla Hoff, World Bank

 About the Authors

-Dean Karlan is President & Founder of Innovations for Poverty Action and a Professor of Economics at Yale University.
-He is the recipient of a Guggenheim Fellowship.
-Jacob Appel previously worked with Innovations for Poverty Action, and is currently pursuing his MPA at Princeton University's Woodrow Wilson School of Public and International Affairs.
+Jacob Appel previously worked with Innovations for Poverty Action, and obtained his MPA at Princeton University's Woodrow Wilson School of Public and International Affairs in 2017.
 Karlan and Appel are the coauthors of More Than Good Intentions: How a New Economics Is Helping to Solve Global Poverty.